Bobigny

 Bobigny (/fr/) is a commune, or town, in the northeastern suburbs of Paris, Île-de-France, France.
 It is located 9.1 km from the centre of Paris.
 Bobigny is the prefecture (capital city) of the Seine-Saint-Denis department, as well as the seat of the Arrondissement of Bobigny.
-It is the 11th most populous commune in Seine-Saint-Denis (2019).
+It is the 9th most populous commune in Seine-Saint-Denis (2023).

-Inhabitants are called Balbyniens.
-Bobigny is the seat of the Seine-Saint-Denis prefecture.
+Inhabitants are called Balbyniens in French.
 The first IKEA store in France was located in this commune.

 Urbanism

 Typology

 Bobigny is an urban commune, as it is one of the dense or intermediate density communes, as defined by the Insee communal density grid.
 (Note: According to the zoning of rural and urban municipalities published in November 2020, in application of the new definition of rurality validated on November 14, 2020 by the Interministerial Committee for Rural Areas.)
 It belongs to the urban unit of Paris, an inter-departmental conurbation comprising 407 communes and 10,785,092 inhabitants in 2017, of which it is a suburban commune.

 The commune is also part of the functional area of Paris (Note: In October 2020, the concept of functional area replaced that of urban area in order to enable consistent comparisons with other European Union countries) where it is located in the main population and employment centre of the functional area.
 This area comprises 1,929 communes.